 Our essential guide to starting a business

 Essential guide to starting a business

 To help you make your business idea a reality, we’ve created this short guide with all the information you need to get started.
 It includes tips and advice on a wide range of topics that are important to consider when getting your start-up off the ground.

 - Conducting market research on customers and competitors

 - Choosing a company structure

-- Figuring out your insurance and tax requirements
+- Figuring out responsibilities for paying insurance and tax

 - Developing your business strategy and sales forecast